 It is not unusual to experience sensitivity to hot or cold liquids, or sugary foods occasionally.
 One common cause of tooth sensitivity is the use of whitening products.
 If you are experiencing tooth sensitivity, you should stop using whitening toothpaste and other whitening products.
 Often, the sensitivity will go away within a few days.

 Sometimes, your toothpaste can cause sensitivity, even if it doesn’t contain a whitener.
 This is even true of special toothpastes that are supposed to be for people with sensitive teeth.
-If you are having sensitivity problems and have stopped using whitening products for a while, then consider switching toothpastes.
-We’ll be happy to help you figure out which toothpastes might work best for you.
+If you are having sensitivity problems and have stopped using whitening products for a while, then consider switching toothpaste.
+We’ll be happy to help you figure out which toothpaste might work best for you.

 Another possible cause of tooth sensitivity and even tooth pain is clenching and grinding of your teeth.
 When your teeth are under pressure from clenching or pushed together forcefully when grinding, the root of the tooth can become irritated.
 Many people only grind or clench their teeth at night and don’t even realize they are doing it.
 An oral exam can help us determine if you are grinding or clenching your teeth.